loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

     *   **Easiest, slowest**: use 'bare words'; the Δ library will catch the implicit signal and dispatch method execution to the appropriate library.
-This will call `LIST.push` if `names` is a list, and `TEXT.push` if `names` is a text (probably not what you want in this case, but has conceivable use cases).
+This will call `LIST.push` if `names` is a list, and `TEXT.push` if `names` is a text (probably not what you want in this case, but there are use cases).
 The receiving method will validate argument count, argument types and argument value sanity to increase the probability of code correctness:

             push names, user_name